Guide To An Online Accounting Degree

-Certified internal auditors specialize in internal audits, working for government agencies, financial institutions, or corporations.
+Certified internal auditors specialize in internal audits, working for government agencies, financial institutions, and corporations.
 This certification requires a bachelor's degree and two years of work experience in an internal auditing field.

 CISAs work in information systems.
-This designation is issued by the Information Systems Audit and Control Association, which is an internationally-recognized organization.
+This designation is issued by the Information Systems Audit and Control Association, an internationally recognized organization.
 To earn this certification, candidates must pass a comprehensive exam and meet work experience requirements.

 The Association of Certified Fraud Examiners certifies CFEs.
 CFEs must hold a bachelor's degree in accounting and have two years of experience in a fraud-related field.
 They must also pass a certification exam.
 This certification prepares fraud examiners to move into executive positions.

 Career outlook is among the most attractive aspects of accounting.
 Accountants make up some of the largest workforces nationwide.
 They also enjoy career diversity and strong salary potential.
 According to the BLS, accountants earn median annual salaries that are nearly double the national average.